 He said: “Our loved ones are not just a statistic, and we thank St Paul’s Cathedral for recognising this, and helping to ensure they are remembered.
 We feel that anything that can be done to comfort families in this difficult time is important, and that both the ‘Yellow Hearts to Remember’ and Remember Me campaign complement each other very well.
 The prospect of a physical memorial at St Paul’s Cathedral is something much looked forward to by many members of the ‘Yellow Hearts to Remember’ community.
 There will be a day when, irrespective of belief or background, we can come together, united by loss, and celebrate the lives of those who are deeply loved and who were taken too soon by COVID-19.”

 Adding a memorial to Remember Me

 As the death toll continues to rise from the pandemic St Paul’s wants to encourage people to honour their loved ones by writing a tribute on the site.
 Every individual who has died is valued and worthy of remembrance.

-If you’re eligible please don’t forget to gift aid your donation
+If you would like to donate and are eligible please don’t forget to gift aid your donation.

 In support of Remember Me, and as a thank you for your support, the Daily Mail are providing 5,000 limited edition Remember Me candles in return for pledges.
 Click on the £25 candle reward on the right hand side of this page to get your candle:

 If you are able to donate £50 to us today we would like to gift you with one free year of Friends of St Paul’s membership as a thank you.
 Our Friends enjoy free access to the Cathedral, a 10% discount in the shop, and a quarterly newsletter as well invitations to exclusive Friends events and offers.